ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_assignments/json_python.md

 <Response [200]>
 ```

 We can first confirm why it prints this out by checking what type of variable `yogurt_data` is.
-You can see the varable type by using `type()` with any varaible as the argument.
+You can see the variable type by using `type()` with any variable as the argument.
 If you do that, you can see that the code outputs:

 ```
 <class 'requests.models.Response'>